SniperBuddy101/sniper-shreyash-blog/content/blog/docker-container-what-why-intro/index.md

 ---
 title: What in the world is Docker and is it important?
 date: "2020-12-22T22:12:03.284Z"
-description: "In recent times, you might've heard the term **Container** and might've wondered what exactly is it and why does it even exist?
+description: "In recent times, you might've heard the term 'Container' and might've wondered what exactly is it and why does it even exist?
 Let me answer that for you."
 ---

 Hey buddy.